Ropold/ArcRaidersHub/README.md

  # Arc Raiders Hub

-  A full-stack web application for Loot and Item for the Game Arc Raiders.
+  A backend application for managing loot and items in the game Arc Raiders.

   🔗 **Live Demo:** [arcraidershub.onrender.com](https://arcraidershub.onrender.com)